 So just what are usage-based billing models?
 How can you tell if this model is the right one for your business?

-The following are the signs that your business is right for a usage-based model:
+The following are the signs that your business is right for a usage based billing model:

 - Your customers complain about having to pay too much, which is a sign that the price of your service doesn’t match the value of it